-Your Skin and Its Relationship With Your Sleep
+Understanding Your Skin's Relationship With Sleep

 Your skin, just like every other part of your body, is affected by your sleep.
 Good quality sleep brings restoration for your body after the wear and tear of the day.
 Skin is the largest organ in the body, and has a highly dependent relationship on your sleep.
 Getting the minimum seven hours of uninterrupted sleep per night is essential for the skin to recover from the damage of daily living.